YMa-lab/CARD/docs/documentation/04_CARD_Example.md

 ```

 ### 3. Visualization of the results of CARDfree
+Note that here because the number of spots is relatively small, so jointly visualize the cell type proportion matrix in the scatterpie plot format is duable.
+We do not recommend visualize this plot when the number of spots is > 500.
+Instead, we recommend users to visualize the proportion directly, i.e., using the function CARD.visualize.prop().
 ```r
 colors = c("#FFD92F","#4DAF4A","#FCCDE5","#D9D9D9","#377EB8","#7FC97F","#BEAED4","#FDC086","#FFFF99","#386CB0","#F0027F","#BF5B17","#666666","#1B9E77","#D95F02","#7570B3","#E7298A","#66A61E","#E6AB02","#A6761D")
 ### In order to maximumply match with the original results of CARD, we order the colors to generally match with the results infered by CARD